“We cannot direct the wind but we can adjust the sails”

 This response is useful where physical threats/challenges occur e.g. being alert to pick pockets on a city street, hiking along a steep mountain track or when we want to cross a busy road.

-Problems can arise when the physical threat is replaced by the ‘psychological threat’ such as: worry about tight deadlines; money troubles; illness; sudden changes in work routines etc. In the case of COVID-19 of course we have multiple threats e.g. uncertainty about employment security, changes in work patterns e.g. working from home (with maybe your partner and children to keep happy as you do so), concern about how to care for elderly relatives, fear of illness for yourself and your loved ones, if you are Leader or Manager how to provide direction and reassurance to your employees etc etc.
+Problems can arise when the physical threat is replaced by the ‘psychological threat’ such as: worry about tight deadlines; money troubles; illness; sudden changes in work routines etc. Of course, there may be multiple threats e.g. uncertainty about employment security, changes in work pattern (such as enforced working from home), concern about how to care for elderly relatives or other family members etc. If you’re a manager, then there may also be the requirement to provide assurance and direction to employees.

 If the fight/flight mechanism is triggered for these ‘psychological threats’ the adrenaline, noradrenaline and cortisol causes the body to go into overdrive, but the hormones are not naturally dissipated by action, so the blood pressure stays raised or the mind remains agitated.
 When this happens fighting or running often translates into unhelpful actions like: